Benefits for people of working age

 Statutory sick pay

 Statutory sick pay is paid by employers to employees below pension age, for up to 28 weeks in any one period of sickness that lasts for four days or more.
-To qualify, you must be employed and earn a set amount or more each week before tax (for the current amount see our benefits rates page).
+To qualify, you must be employed and earn a set amount or more each week before tax (for the current amount see the rate below).
 Statutory sick pay is paid at a flat rate and is taxable.